ern1274/NREL_DataMining/README.md

 To call for unit testing, this line was used `make test`

 That line results in a new directory called build which holds the results of the tests ran as well as the necessary components needed to make unity work.

+Geocoding:

+For geocoding addresses into variables for latitude and longitude, I used positionstack api on the free basic plan with a limit of 25,000 requests per month.

+To use this api, I use an HTTP request model and convert it from a JSON object to a dictionary

+Only latitude and longitude from the dictionary/JSON data is used in this project.

+Documentation regarding positionstack geocoding api can be found here: https://positionstack.com/documentation